-A prequel to virtual reality and VR glasses, the stereoscope was a three-dimensional viewing tool that was a popular source of entertainment.
-The Keystone Viewing Company, which manufactured them, marketed stereoscopes to schools and created hundreds of images meant to illustrate points during lectures.
+Virtual reality and VR glasses credit the stereoscope.
+It was a 3D viewing tool and popular source of entertainment.
+Made by the Keystone Viewing Company, they got into schools.
+That helped teachers use images to illustrate points during lectures.

 1925 – Radio

-The radio allowed organizations to send lessons to schools through a radio station.
+The radio allowed org’s to send lessons to schools via a radio station.
 New York City’s Board of Education was actually the first to do so and over the next couple decades, lessons through the airwaves became the first type of distance learning.

 1925 – Film Projector